//this is the mailchimp popup form //ShareThis code for sharing images

 Appreciation is a fundamental need in the workplace that many teams struggle with, but it doesn’t have to be an uphill battle.

-Successful modern organizations leverage recognition and rewards tools to foster a healthy recognition and reward culture as they grow.
-These types of tools aren't cure-alls for toxic cultures or poor business practices, but they can certainly enhance the employee experience and produce an outsized return.
+Successful modern organizations leverage recognition and reward tools to foster a healthy recognition and reward culture as they grow.
+These tools aren't cure-alls for toxic cultures or poor business practices, but they can certainly enhance the employee experience and produce an outsized return.

 Benjamin Travis